Neonics - what are they, who uses them and why they should be banned.

 Neonics are also in nearly all bulbs and lawn treatments.
 They are used by commercial growers as sprays on apples, pears and a range of greenhouse crops.
 Cat and dog owners use them when treating their animals for fleas.

-The major concern is for bees and other pollinators.
+The ban has arisen from a major concern for bees and other pollinators.
 Large scale treatment on agricultural crops is potentially devastating.
 An IUCN report highlights the “significant damage to a wide range of beneficial invertebrate species and is a key factor in the decline of bees.”
 The report argues that,

 far from protecting food production, the use of neonics is threatening the very infrastructure which enables it.